AliBiner/Rent-a-Car/README.md

 # Final Project Topic (Car Rental Application)

-# Setup and Review

-<a href="https://www.youtube.com/playlist?list=PLZ01JzwQ4HSx6cQJzp5dCwEVzEqwF5MRG"> Review Youtube Playlist</a>

----

 ## Car Rental System

 In this project, you will build a **menu-based car rental application** that works in the terminal.
 We will use a **layered architecture**, where every layer has its own responsibility.
 This design will make the system flexible, scalable, and easy to maintain.

 During the project, you will practice **Java programming**, **database operations**, and **building user flows** step by step.

+---

+# Setup and Review

+<a href="https://www.youtube.com/playlist?list=PLZ01JzwQ4HSx6cQJzp5dCwEVzEqwF5MRG"> Code Review Youtube Playlist</a>

 ---